koltyakov/PnP-JS-Core-Debug/README.md

 ## VS Code is our editor of choise

-Open both project in VS Code.
-Workspaces is the best option here.
+Open both projects in VS Code.
+Workspaces are the best option here.

 ![](/assets/vscode_workspace.png)

 ## Upstream for PnP JS Core

-Add upstream for PnP JS Core (one time operation).
+Add upstream for PnP JS Core (one-time operation).
 In `PnP JS Core`'s folder:

 ```bash